Are Virtual Events here to stay?

 Summary

-Without engagement, events don’t work.
-It is for this reason that we don’t think virtual events are here to stay.
-Not in the majority of cases anyway.
+Without engagement, events lose their purpose.
+That is why we do not believe virtual events are here to stay in the majority of cases.

 Do you agree?